MahyarTabari/STM32-W5500-Ethernet-Library/README.md

         ticks = 0;
     }
     ```
-3. modify includes for your microcontroller in below files:
+3. Modify includes for your microcontroller in below files:
     - **w5500_phy.c**
     - **w5500_spi.c**
     -
-4. **main.c** file contains an example on how to use the library.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.